chrollorifat/ArchPlasmaConfigs/README.md

 # Linux-configs
-These are my dot config files
+These are my .config files.
+Before copying any of these make sure to download the necessary fonts, themes, applications etc.